 2. Determine Retirement Lifestyle/Needs & Monthly Income

 A large part of compiling a pre-retirement checklist is figuring out how you want to live once you leave the office for the last time (that is if you decide to quit your career altogether.)
-Take time to think through where you’d enjoy living out your retirement and what expenses your lifestyle will incur to plan out your retirement income.
+Take time to think through where you’d enjoy living out your retirement.
+Be sure to recognize theexpenses your lifestyle will incur at that time.
 Do you want to work during your retirement?
 While that question may sound counterintuitive, some enjoy a bit of work on the side.
 Is that the right choice for you?

 Proactive Retirement Planning